 I grew up in a northern country town with limited dining options and not much diversity besides diners and BBQ.
-There was one Mexican restaurant off of our busiest road.
+There was one Mexican restaurant off our busiest road.
 It was always packed — usually with our teachers enjoying happy hour margaritas.

 On the few occasions that my high-school self made it to this restaurant — not familiar with Mexican dishes, and even more nervous about dying from spicy food, I found one dish which I always ordered: chilaquiles.
-Semi-soft tortillas bathed in a green sauce (which was actually kinda spicy), with shredded chicken — it was amazing.
+Semi-soft tortillas bathed in a green sauce (which was actually kind of spicy), with shredded chicken — it was amazing.

 It’s been over 7 years since I stepped foot in that restaurant (or had the delicious chilaquiles).

 This past week, I was going through my cookbooks and found one recipe by the Sussman brothers, who made chilaquiles with tomatillo salsa.
 I thought it was fate — I had to go to the market to make this recipe myself.